spapas/spapas.github.io/content/django-rq-redux.rst

 If you use the default queue, and because you'll need to use its name to many places, I recommend to add a (f.i) ``QUEUE_NAME = 'django-test-rq-default'`` setting and use this instead of just a string to be totally DRY.

+**Update 13/09/2015**: Please notice that using a *single* redis database server (either with multiple numeric databases or in the same database using a keyword in keys to differentiate the apps) `is not recommended`_ as commenter Itamar Haber pointed out to me!

+This is because for speed reasons redis uses a single thread to handle all requests (regardless if they are in the same or different numerical databases), so all resources may be used by a single, redis hungry, application and leave all others to starve!

+Therefore, the recommended solution is to have a *different redis* server for each different application.
+This does not mean that you need to have different servers, just to run different instances of redis binding to different IP ports.
+Redis uses very little resourecs when it is idle (`empty instance uses ~ 1 MB RAM`_) so you can run a lot of instances in a single server.

+Long story short, my proposal is to have a redis.conf *inside* your application root tree (next to manage.py and requirements.txt) which has the redis options for each application.
+The options in redis.conf that need to be changed per application is the port that this redis instance will bind (this port also needs to be passed to django settings.py) and the pid filename if you daemonize redis -- I recommend using a tool like supervisord_ instead so that you won't need any daemonizing and pid files for redis!

 Low level debugging
 ===================